abumid/graduate-ml-portfolio/industry_projects/safety_monitor_triggers/README.md

 - **Training datasets** (private / client / internal)
 - **Production configuration** (endpoints, secrets, internal services)
 - **Some model weights**
-  - If weights are large, they should be managed with Git LFS or shared separately.

-> If you want, I can help you create a clean structure:
-> - `weights/` kept locally and ignored in GitHub (`.gitignore`)
-> - README explains how to add weights (without exposing private artifacts)

 ---